Winter 2025

 Brought to you by: LIS-9370 An Introduction to Indigenizing and Decolonizing Library and Information Science, FIMS and the FIMS Graduate Library.

-Black Water, and middle-grade book, The Barren Grounds, along with several other children’s books, graphic novels, and novels.
+David A. Robertson is the bestselling author of a new memoir, Black Water, and middle-grade book, The Barren Grounds, along with several other children’s books, graphic novels, and novels.
 These works educate and entertain readers about Indigenous Peoples, reflecting their cultures, histories, communities, as well as illuminating many contemporary issues.

 Tuesday March 9, 2021